drewtodd/drewux/content/posts/navigating-accessibility/index.md

 > Keyboard navigation is essential for many users, including those with motor disabilities, temporary injuries, or a preference for keyboard use.
 It involves more than tabbing through links; it's about ensuring all interactive elements are accessible without a mouse.

 Welcome back to our deep dive into web accessibility.
 After exploring color and contrast, we now focus on a vital yet often overlooked aspect: keyboard navigation.
-This isn't just for users with motor disabilities; it's for anyone who relies on a keyboard to navigate the web.
+While primarily aimed at users with motor disabilities; it's for anyone who relies on a keyboard to navigate the web.
+This could include people with temporary disabilities (being forced, for instance, to use their non-dominant hand due to an injury), or a power-user who prefers to do as much navigating via the keyboard as possible.

 ## Best Practices for Keyboard-Friendly Design